 Carers FIRST are gathering local community information on sources of help, and contributing those to the Wellbeing Hub – and can be shared with Area Teams by contacting firstname.lastname@example.org

 This is a difficult and uncertain time for someone with caring responsibilities and there will no doubt be questions and concerns that people have with regards to the impact of the Coronavirus on them and their loved ones.
-The link below provides information and links to government guidance along with some helpful FAQ’s for Carers.
+The carers guidance page (LCC Intranet) provides information and links to government guidance along with some helpful FAQs for Carers.

 The Department of Health and Social Care has published detailed guidance for anyone who cares, unpaid, for a friend or family member who, due to a lifelong condition, illness, disability, serious injury, a mental health condition or an addiction, cannot cope without their support.

 Any anticipated face to face visit needs to be risk assessed and agreed prior by a Lead Practitioner or above.
-Practitioners must then follow the LCC Adult PPE Guidance, which can be found here and Covid Visit Flowchart Guidance, which can be found here, to ensure use of appropriate PPE.
+Practitioners must then follow the LCC Adult PPE Guidance (LCC Intranet) and the Face-to-Face Visit Guidance (LCC Intranet) to ensure use of appropriate PPE.
 Also see Visit Guidance in Operational section which details what needs to happen should a face to face visit be needed.

 If you need to contact the Adult Care Finance team please do so via email so that your query can be answered as soon as possible:

 Provider Payments: Fin_Payments@lincolnshire.gov.uk